 Reports of ant depredation on turtle nests from India are limited, and information on the identity of the species involved and their management remains inadequate (Abhinay et al., 2016; Arun, 2018).
 The application of neem cake mixed with sand above the nest has been suggested as a possible control measure (Arun, 2018), but systematic evaluation is lacking.
 Persistent infestation by an unidentified ant species was observed at our study site on the west coast of India between 2014 and 2018.
 Approximately 35–50% of the incubating nests were affected each season, with infested nests showing only 0–10% hatchling emergence (Sumedha, unpublished data).
 The infestation appeared unpredictable and has recently been reported from additional nesting locations, indicating a potentially emerging threat to conservation programs.
 Control of such infestations is particularly challenging because the ants are hypogaeic and attack nests in large numbers from beneath the sand.

-Azadirachta indica (commonly known as Neem in India) is a general insecticide used in horticulture practices.
+Azadirachta indica (commonly known as Neem in India) is a general insecticide used both in agriculture and horticulture practices.
 The use of the neem plant, Azadirachta indica, is predominant in integrated pest management in India and is native to the Indian subcontinent.
 It is not detrimental to the environment and is target-specific.
 The pesticidal constituents of neem tetranortriterpenoids (limonoids) are concentrated in the seed kernels and exert multi-targeted effects on insects; moreover, they are non-toxic to vertebrates.
 The cake's residual oil and limonoids, like azadirachtin, are used as an insect repellent (Rashmi, 2016).

 To address this problem and develop an effective mitigation strategy, the present study was undertaken with the following objectives: (1) Identification of the ant species and assessment of its ecological role through literature; (2) Documentation of its foraging behaviour on turtle nests; (3) Application and effectiveness of selected Bioinsecticide; (4) Development of a standardize protocol for mitigation of ant infestation in hatchery management.
 Through this study, we aim to demonstrate how accurate identification of ant species can contribute to effective conservation management of olive ridley turtle nests.
 A controlled experimental study to evaluate the efficacy of the bioinsecticide on infested nests could not be conducted because the focal sea turtle species is listed under Schedule I of the Wildlife (Protection) Act, 1972, which restricts experimental manipulation.